KDE/digikam-doc/image_editor/transform_tools.rst

 The digiKam Free Rotation is a tool for image rotation by any arbitrary angle.

 When taking an image it is all too easy to hold the camera not quite perfectly vertical or horizontal, resulting in an image where things are tilted at an angle.
 The way to fix this with the digiKam Image Editor is to use the Free Rotation tool.
-Select Transform --> Free Rotation and adjust to the target angle.
+Select :menuselection:`Transform --> Free Rotation` and adjust to the target angle.

-Rotate your image by using the Angle slider (value in degrees).
-Press to Reset Values for reset the slider to zero.
+Rotate your image by using the **Angle** slider (value in degrees).
+Press to **Reset Values** for reset the slider to zero.
 A rotating effect preview is available on the right side of the dialog.
 The new target image dimensions in pixels are shown.

 For better orientation, the Free Rotation tool provides a vertical and horizontal guide.
 Move the mouse cursor under image preview to display the dashed line guide.
 Move the cursor to an supposedly vertical or horizontal feature in the image like the sea or a building border and press the left mouse button for freeze the dashed lines position.
 Now, adjust the angle accordingly with the guide.